-Scalp Inflammation Triggers
+Scalp Inflammation Causes

-And if you think you can replace wet with dry shampoo, think again – though once and awhile is a-okay.
-“Consistently forgoing ‘real shampooing’ in favor of using a dry shampoo can lead to itching and irritation.
-This is because dry shampoos simply do not cleanse the scalp properly i.e., they don’t remove dead skin cells, sweat, dirt or oils – you need a normal shampoo, plus water, to do this.
-Using a dry shampoo to clean your scalp is akin using talcum powder to cleanse your face.
+And if you think you can replace wet with dry shampoo, think again.
+Though once in a while is okay, “consistently forgoing ‘real shampooing’ in favor of using dry shampoo can lead to itching and irritation,” notes Anabel.
+“This is because dry shampoos simply do not cleanse the scalp properly.
+They don’t remove dead skin cells, sweat, dirt, or oils.
+You need a normal shampoo, plus water, to do this.
+Using a dry shampoo to clean your scalp is akin to using talcum powder to cleanse your face.
 A day or two is fine, but I would not suggest more than this between a proper shampoo,” she continues.

 If your scalp is super dry, rehydration is key.
-“Use a daily re-hydrating scalp toner containing ingredients such as Sodium Salicylate – an anti-inflammatory and anti-irritant active that helps to soothe the scalp,” says Anabel, who notes that you should be using a moisturizing scalp mask containing ingredients such as Aloe Vera, and mild exfoliants, such as Betaine Salicylate at least twice weekly.
+“Use a daily rehydrating scalp toner containing ingredients such as sodium salicylate, an anti-inflammatory and anti-irritant active that helps to soothe the scalp,” says Anabel.
+She notes that you should be using a moisturizing scalp mask containing ingredients such as aloe vera, and mild exfoliants, such as betaine salicylate at least twice weekly.
 Above all, never underestimate the power of hydrating from within, which is yet another reason to drink more water.

 However, though flakes are typically associated with a dry scalp, when you see flakes it’s usually due to an oily, not a dry scalp.
 “As such, rubbing in oils will simply make the flakes appear greasier.
 Instead, use a targeted daily scalp toner to help clear itching and irritation,” adds Anabel.
-And lastly, water does make a difference!
+And lastly, water does make a difference.
 “While different water does not affect scalp health, it can make your hair feel different,” she adds.